- Faculty & Staff Resources

 Proposals from junior and senior faculty are equally welcome, and will receive full consideration.
 Special consideration may also be accorded first-time applicants for Mellon funding who are tenured but have yet to attain the rank of full professor, as well as applicants who have not received Mellon support in the previous three years.

 Successful applicants must provide the Dean with brief final reports within six weeks of completion of the projects.
 Those who do not file a final report are ineligible to receive future Mellon funding.
-Copies of resulting publications should acknowledge the impact of Mellon funding on the publications’ completion and should be forwarded to the Office of the Dean as soon as they become available.
+Copies of resulting publications should acknowledge the impact of Mellon funding on the publications’ completion and should be forwarded electronically to Becky Ball at firstname.lastname@example.org.